Case study · Sovereign tier

 What this case tells the reader about the firm

 A fifteen-year primary-source relationship — beginning with a 2011 magazine profile, ending with a 2026 audit-grade decision artifact — is the structural argument the firm cares about.
 The methodology is not a deck the firm rents to a client for an engagement window.
 It is a discipline the firm practices on the same people, over time, with the same standard.
-The Go Local Magazine profile, the operating record between, and the AI Mirror Stage-3 report below are three points on the same line.
+The Go Local Magazine profile, the operating record between, and the Market Entry Protocol Stage-3 report below are three points on the same line.

-§ 04 Primary-source deliverables
+§ 05 Primary-source deliverables

 The reports, embedded.